4 UNESCO sites and museum villages of Arbanassi, Bansko, Old Plovdiv, Kazanlak, Melnik.

 Day 4: MELNIK – Rozhen - Bansko – PLOVDIV (260 km)

-Following breakfast, drive to the neighbouring Rozhen monastery.
+After breakfast, drive to the neighbouring Rozhen monastery.
 Admire the beautiful views over the sandstone hills around.
 Visit the Church of the Nativity where walls abound in biblical scenes and images, painted in the 18th c.
 Proceed to Bansko museum town.
-This quiet small town with 17th c. old architecture is situated at the foot of the Pirin Mountain National Park, included in the List of World Natural Heritage.
-Everything is special in Bansko – traditional costumes, the local folklore singing and dancing, wonderful cuisine, and the people.
-We'll stroll through the cobblestone streets and visit the Holy Trinity Church built in the 19th century and known for its interior wood carvings and murals painted by local artists.
-Reach Plovdiv, the second largest city in Bulgaria and one of the oldest in Europe.
-Evening at leisure.
+This quiet small town with 17th c. old architecture is situated at the foot of the Pirin Mountain National Park. (in the List of World Natural Heritage).
+Everything is special in Bansko – traditional costumes, the local folklore singing and dancing, wonderful cuisine and the people.
+We'll stroll through the cobblestone streets and visit the Holy Trinity Church.
+It was built in the 19th century and known for its interior wood carvings and murals.
+Finally, we reach Plovdiv, one of the oldest cities in Europe.
+Enjoy an evening at leisure.

 B, D, Accommodation in a 3* hotel in Plovdiv.